anastasiabzv/anastasiabzv.github.io/_pages/about.md

 News
 ======
+**10/21/2024:** I am attending and giving an invited technical talk at the three-day [Workshop on Spreading on Social Networks – Theory and Applications](http://dimacs.rutgers.edu/events/details?eID=2953) hosted in the Center for Discrete Mathematics and Theoretical Computer Science (DIMACS) at Rutgers University.

 **10/11/2024:** I gave a virtual talk in the Semiautonomous Seminar in the research group of Prof. Shankar Sastry at UC Berkeley.
 My talk was titled "Design of flexible decisions in multi-agent systems, leveraging bifurcations".